Updated September 2022

 10. Children's information

-While we do not actively collect information from children (under 16s) in the UK or in the Philippines, we appreciate that our supporters are of all ages, and many amazing young people decide to support our work and raise funds to help families affected by disaster.
-All ShelterBox events will have clear rules on whether or not children can take part, and the collection of information will be managed in accordance with each individual event, with appropriate safeguards in place.
+Other than recipients of ShelterBox Explorers or as set out in this section, we do not actively collect information from children (under 16s) in the UK or in the Philippines, but we appreciate that our supporters are of all ages, and many amazing young people decide to support our work and raise funds to help families affected by disaster.
+All ShelterBox events will have clear rules on whether children can take part, and the collection of information will be managed in accordance with each individual event, with appropriate safeguards in place.

 We may store contact details for children in the instance they are the donor or fundraiser, however, we will ensure that this contact is marked as not to be contacted for marketing under any circumstances.
 A personalized suppression will be applied to the record of anyone who is a child to ensure they cannot be contacted.

 If you would like to make a complaint or would like more information about our complaints process, please go to How to Make a Complaint.

 If you wish to make a complaint about the way in which we process your personal data, please contact (i) in the UK, our Data Privacy Lead at [email protected] or (ii) in the Philippines, the Data Protection Officer at [email protected].

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk) or if you are dealing with ShelterBox Operations Philippines, Inc., the National Privacy Commission (NPC), the Philippine supervisory authority for data protection issues (www.privacy.gov.ph).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO or the NPC so please contact us in the first instance.